toebeann/Quitter/README.md

 - a button to cancel, preventing the automatic quit and dismissing the prompt.

 If Auto Quit is cancelled, Quitter will revert to displaying [the Auto Quit info bar](#configured-threshod-not-yet-met).

-### Remind Me
-Quitter renders a persistent Reminder info bar near the top of the screen letting the user know that they should quit the game.

-The rendered Remind Me info bar will include:
-- a messge reminding the user that they should quit the game ASAP,
-- a button to quit immediately,
-- a button to display more info about _why_ it is a good idea to quit the game, and
-- a button to dismiss the bar

-The Remind Me info bar will display persistently until either dismissed manually or the game is quit.

 ## Configuration
 Configurable with Configuration Manager, or by hand-editing the .cfg: